 - give full, clear instructions to the haulage company and driver so that they know what to do

-- Make sure the safety and security EXS declaration requirements have been met for the movement – relevant safety and security ENS requirements must also be met for the country the goods are being moved to
+Make sure the relevant safety and security ENS requirements have been met for the movement for the country the goods are being moved to.

 For accompanied freight, the haulier is responsible for submitting the entry summary declaration – also known as the safety and security ENS declaration – into the member state’s import control system (ICS) at the first point of entry to the EU.